hotdaamn/asuswrt-merlin-wiki/Compile-Firmware-from-source-using-Ubuntu.md

 ```

 **Notes for Ubuntu 13.10:**

-If you want to build in Ubuntu 13.10, before you make clean and make <router>, you might need to perform these steps, due to the difference in version of autoconf.
+If you want to build in Ubuntu 13.10, before you make clean / make [router], you might need to perform these steps, due to the difference in version of autoconf.

 ```
 sudo apt-get install libproxy-dev